jpsca/jinja-jx/README.md

   Jinja JX
 </h1>

 Highlighter for the [JX components](https://github.com/jpsca/jx) template syntax.
+It will activate by default with all files with a `.jinja` extension.

 ![Before / After](https://raw.githubusercontent.com/jpsca/jinja-jx/main/images/before-after.gif)